-Believe it or not, but salamanders are quite good for the environment and human beings in general.
-Why do you ask?
-It is because they play an essential role in keeping insect and arthropod populations in balance.
-Salamanders hunt very much on the above species and in this way they are helpful to humans because they act as a natural “pest control”.
+Believe it or not, salamanders are quite good for the environment and human beings in general.
+They play an essential role in keeping insect and arthropod populations in balance.
+Salamanders hunt these species and in this way they are helpful to humans because they act as a natural “pest control”.

-Another way in which salamanders are good for us is in the fact that they can prevent serious health issues with their preying on insects.
-What I mean by that is the fact that salamanders also hunt on mosquitoes and ticks.
-The bites of both of these animals can be very dangerous and by eating those insects, they help minimize the spreading of diseases.
+Another way in which salamanders are good for us is that they can prevent serious health issues by preying on insects.
+You see, salamanders also hunt mosquitoes and ticks.
+The bites of both of these animals can be very dangerous and by eating these insects, salamanders help to minimize the spread of diseases.

 So even though salamanders are poisonous, they also help us survive here on planet earth!

 If the salamander you found has a flattened and paddle-like tail, it likely is a newt and therefore you should put him nearby a pond or wetland.
-Put him on the edge and not already in the water.
-This way the newt can decide for himself if he wants to go into the pond or move to another place.
+Put him on the edge, not in the water.
+This way the newt can decide for itself whether it wants to go into the pond or move to another place.

-Now, if the salamander you found has a stubby and fat tail, you can release him in areas like a forest or some woodland areas.
-Preferably close to where you found the animal.
-The best place would be a place nearby leaf litter and/or forest debris.
+If the salamander you found has a stubby, fat tail, you can release him in a forest or woodland area.
+This should preferably be close to where you found the animal.

 Can salamanders regrow limbs?
 Salamanders are capable of regrowing limbs within a few weeks!
 This includes tails and toes.
-This is awesome because it helps them to survive attacks from predators and other harmful situations.
+This is awesome because it helps them to survive attacks from predators.

 Where does the name salamander come from?
 The name comes from the Greek word for Fire Lizard.
-Salamanders are masters at hiding, and when they hid in logs that were thrown in a fire, they came running out.
-When the greek saw that, they named the creatures salamanders.
+Salamanders would often hide in logs and come running out when the log was thrown on a fire.
+When the greek saw this, they named them salamanders.

 What is the largest salamander in the world?
 The largest salamander in the world id the Chinese Giant Salamander.
 This particular type of salamander can grow to a length of 5 feet!